-- 4.13.3 Intermediate floors within household units and suites do not require a fire rating. - 4.13.4 Intermediate floors other than those described in Paragraph 4.13.3 and stairs used as access and their supporting primary elements within the firecell shall have FRRs of at least 30 minutes.
+4.13.4 Intermediate floors and stairs used as access and their supporting primary elements within the firecell shall have FRRs of at least 30 minutes.

-- 4.13.5 A firecell containing support functions to the sleeping firecell with an intermediate floor satisfying the following conditions may be treated as a single floor firecell if: - a) There is only one intermediate floor, and - b) The total occupant load on the intermediate floor is not greater than 100, and - c) The total area of the intermediate floor is no greater than specified in Paragraph 4.13.6. - 4.13.6 The maximum total area of the intermediate floor within the firecell shall be the lowest of: - a) 20% of the area of the firecell floor not including the area of the intermediate floor if the intermediate floor is enclosed or partitioned, or - b) 40% of the area of the firecell floor not including the area of the intermediate floor if the intermediate floor: - i) is completely open, or - ii) if enclosed or partitioned, a Type 4 system is installed, or - c) The area that allows up to 100 occupants on the intermediate floor based upon the occupant density of the space as calculated in accordance with Paragraph 1.4.
+4.13.5 Intermediate floors shall satisfy the following conditions:

+- a) There is only one intermediate floor, and - b) The total occupant load on the intermediate floors is not greater than 100, and - c) The total area of the intermediate floor is no greater than specified in Paragraph 4.13.6.

+4.13.6 For occupancies other than warehouses with storage height over 3.0 m, the total area of the intermediate floor within the firecell shall be the lowest of:

+- a) 20% of the area of the firecell floor, not including the area of the intermediate floor if the intermediate floor is enclosed or partitioned or - b) 40% of the area of the firecell floor, not including the area of the intermediate floor if the intermediate floor: - i) is completely open, or - ii) if enclosed or partitioned, a Type 4 system is installed, or c) The area that allows up to 100 occupants on the intermediate floor based upon the occupant density of the space in accordance with Paragraph 1.4.